tmlr-group/Unlearning-with-Control/README.md

-# Unlearning with Control: Assessing Real-world Utility for LLM Unlearning
+# Towards Effective Evaluations and Comparison for LLM Unlearning Methods

-This is the code for the paper [**Unlearning with Control: Assessing Real-world Utility for LLM Unlearning**](https://arxiv.org/abs/2406.09179)
+This is the code for the paper [**Towards Effective Evaluations and Comparison for LLM Unlearning Methods**](https://arxiv.org/abs/2406.09179)

 ## Installation